 Founded in 1969, NABA has served as a network for professionals for nearly 50 years.
 Here at UNC Charlotte, our chapter strives to encourage scholarship, leadership, and financial education while establishing essential connections for our undergraduate members.

-Contact: NABA Faculty Advisor: Professor Shirley Hunter.
+Contact: NABA Faculty Advisor: Cynthia Bush.

 The UNCC Chapter is nationally affiliated with the Society for Human Resource Management.
 SHRM is the world’s largest association devoted to human resource management, representing more than 210,000 individual members.
 SHRM is a premier HR organization that offers guidance, information, and access to an intimate, private network of HR professionals and specialists.

 The Real Estate Club focuses on preparing students to understand the different careers in real estate and the investment strategies to generate wealth.
 Our club puts a huge emphasis on fostering a community of driven students who want to be financially free through the vehicle of real estate investing.
 Our bi-weekly meetings consist of local real estate professionals who help our members better understand the business they work in and how they achieved the success they have had.
 The club also holds social events once a month.